JovanKanevche/pulse/README.md

-# This App focuses on MAX30100 Pulse Oximeter and Heart-Rate.
+## This App focuses on MAX30100 Pulse Oximeter and Heart-Rate.

-## We have a backend and frontend.
+### Frontend.

-#### The frontend app that connects to a max30100 sensor and displays pulse and temperature data.
+The frontend app that connects to a max30100 sensor and displays pulse and temperature data.
+It uses react native and expo to render the app.

+### Backend

-#### The backend is installed on the rasberry pi and sends data directly to the app by using sockets.
+The backend is installed on the rasberry pi and sends data directly to the app by using sockets.s It uses node js for the back end and the UMP repository for the node js drivers.